thevirtualdan/Utility_Belt/README.md

 ## Introduction

 In the fast-paced world of programming and development, having a diverse set of tools at your disposal can greatly enhance productivity and efficiency.
 The Utility Belt repository is a testament to that philosophy.
-Here, you'll find a growing collection of tools and utilities crafted by [Your Name] to tackle various challenges encountered in software development, data analysis, automation, and more.
+Here, you'll find a growing collection of tools and utilities crafted by Dan Urquhart to tackle various challenges encountered in software development, data analysis, automation, and more.

 ## Tools